ad-rinaline2/TheLogicGame/README.md

 ﻿# The Logic Game Loop

-> Learning and understanding the logic and rendering shapes, and load images the logic game loop development with SFML, C++ standard library.
+> Basics the logic and rendering shapes, and load images, fonts, sound for the logic game loop development with SFML, C++ standard library.

 <i> © Billy Franscois </i>